ZackWhelm/ProduPenguin/README.md

 ### day 3

 **idea stuffs** <br>
-<li>ideas feel pretty set, i'd like to eventually do daily reminders but that will come after setting up "gameplay" logic.  b</li>
+ideas feel pretty set, i'd like to eventually do daily reminders but that will come after setting up "gameplay" logic.

 <br> **dev stuffs** <br>
 <li> Create an icon displaying what activity genre is currently happening, refactor some rendering logic in prep for 3d rendering ✅ </li>